App Seasonality: Trends & Tips for the Holiday Season

 - What has your competition done to stand out in the past during the holiday season?
 What potential opportunities are there to stand out against them?

-2. Consider how to update your app metadata for the holidays
+2. Create new app metadata for the holidays

 Once you lock down what you plan to offer, consider the changes you’d like to make.
 Icons and screenshots are highly visible and impactful in helping apps stand out; copy changes are especially influential in adding new keywords and optimizing your metadata for the holiday season: